Zest Protocol Docs

 Topping up Collateral

-Once you have an open loan, you can add additional collateral to reduce your risk of liquidation.
-To add additional collateral, supply more of the asset you have enabled as collateral under "Assets to supply".
-The modal will show your new liquidation price.
+To do this, deposit more of the asset you have enabled as collateral via ‘Assets to Supply’.
+The UI will display your new liquidation price.

 What Happens When I Get Liquidated?

-There are 3 main scenarios where liquidation can happen:
+There are 3 main scenarios in which liquidation may be triggered:

 Scenario